appwrite/demos-for-functions/nodejs/tweet-new-membership/README.md

 ## 🎯 Trigger

 Head over to your function in the Appwrite console and under the Settings Tab, enable the `users.create` and `account.create` event.
+Whenever a new user registers, this function will be fired and a tweet with the content "Welcome <name>!" will be sent.
+The output log for the function on the Appwrite dashboard will indicate if a tweet was sent out successfully, if not it will contain the error output.